kieker-monitoring/kieker/kieker-extension-kafka/README.md

 ````

 The Kafka writer properties `acks`, `batchSize`, `bufferMemory`, and `lingerMs` are optional.
 If they are not specified, the
 default values declared here are used.
-See the corresponding configuration parameters in the offical
+See the corresponding configuration parameters in the official
 [Kafka producer documentation](https://kafka.apache.org/documentation/#producerconfigs) for a more detailed explanation.

 In order to avoid unintended behavior, there should be no other active property with key `kieker.monitoring.writer`.